ensdomains/renewal/README.md

 ### Optional arguments

--  `expirtyDate` = The default is set to 30 days from now
+-  `expiryDate` = Date object.
+The default is set to 30 days from now
--  `debug`       = The default is set to `false`.
+-  `debug`      = Boolean.
+The default is set to `false`.
 It displayes some debugging messaage if it's on.

 ## Notes

-- Any UI compoment will be offered as a seperate React component (eg: `@ensdomains/react-renew`).
+- Any UI compoment will be offered as a seperate widget (eg: `@ensdomains/renew-widget`).